WadeT2000/myDockerTemplate/README.md

 If you have an error in your terminal see below for fixes.

+Else move onto (The application should be up and running) below

 # Common Errors

 1. If you run into the issue of already having a container with this name follow directions below